Michaelgwei86/kubernetes/Kubernetes/README.md

 kubectl get daemonsets --all-namespaces

 - How do you get pods to be scheduled on every node?
-- one approach is to use the nodename to bypass the scheduler and place a pod on a desired node.
+- one approach is to use the node name to bypass the scheduler and place a pod on a desired node.
 -

 STATIC PODS:
 ============
 - Without the controlplane which contains the api server, you can store your configuration files at the path /etc/kubernetes/manifest,.
-- kubernetes frequently visits this directory and any manifest file here to create pods will creat the pod.
+- kubernetes frequently visit this directory and any manifest file here to create pods will create the pod.
-- it can create only pods, other object will need the controlplane
+- it can create only pods, another object will need the controlplane
-- the static pod folder can be any directory, but the path set in the kubelet.service file in the kubeconfig.yaml
+- The static pod folder can be any directory, but the path is set in the kubelet.service file in the kubeconfig.yaml
-- static pods can be viewed by running the docker ps command.
+- Static pods can be viewed by running the docker ps command.
-- The kubelet can create resources in k8s either by using confguration files or by listening the kube API endpoints from the control controlplane.
+- The kubelet can create resources in k8s either by using configuration files or by listening to the kube API endpoints from the control controlplane.
-- If you run the k get pods comand, it will also list the static pods. this is blc a mirror of the static pods are
+- If you run the k get pods command, it will also list the static pods.
+This is blc a mirror of the static pods that are
-- created in the kubeapi but like other pods, can not be edited, except in the pod defination files.
+- created in the kubeapi but like other pods, can not be edited, except in the pod definition files.
-- A use case for static pods is when you want to install componenst pf the k8s controlplane on every node, the you start by installing the kubelet service and then create pod defination files that uses docker images of all other components of the controlplane and place them in the etc/kubernetes/manifest dir
+- A use case for static pods is when you want to install components of the k8s control plane on every node, then you start by installing the kubelet service and then create pod definition files that use docker images of all other components of the controlplane and place them in the etc/kubernetes/manifest dir

 kubectl get pods -n kube-system

 Multiple Schedulers:
 ====================
-You can deploy an optional scheduler added to thecustom schedueler and configure it to schedule specific pods. you can use a pod defination file or wget the scheduler binary and remane the scheduler to a different name. to make sure that your object to be created is managed by that scheduler, you can add a scheduler option under spec section and pass the name of the scheduler.
+You can deploy an optional scheduler added to the custom scheduler and configure it to schedule specific pods. you can use a pod definition file or wget the scheduler binary and remane the scheduler to a different name. to make sure that your object to be created is managed by that scheduler, you can add a scheduler option under spec section and pass the name of the scheduler.